codurance/site/_posts/2010-06-03-defining-and-prioritising-a-backlog.md

 title: Defining and Prioritising a Backlog
 wordpress_id: 123
 categories:
-- Development Process
+- process
 tags:
-- Agile
+- agile
-- Product Backlog
+- backlog
-- User Story
+- user-story
 ---

 What is the best way to review a backlog?
 How do you ensure that it is "complete"?
 How do you ensure that the prioritisation reflects the business vision and goals?